clinical-meteor/cookbook/cookbook/architecture-overview.md

 ![Meteor Architecture](https://raw.githubusercontent.com/clinical-meteor/cookbook/master/images/MeteorMicroserviceArchitecture.png)

 Besides the breakthrough of creating an application framework that uses JavaScript on both the server and client, Meteor does a particularly noteworthy thing, in that it provides a technology called 'minimongo' which acts as a light-weight, client-side replica set and datastore for webapps.
+Thus, we have the concept of a unified 'data layer' in Meteor.

 ![Collections & Models](https://raw.githubusercontent.com/clinical-meteor/cookbook/master/images/whitepapers/redwood/CollectionsAndModels.PNG)